richelbilderbeek/R-CodingStandard/R-CodingStandard.md

  * [1] 'R Style.
 An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, `3.3 (SEA .98).
 Blank spaces around symbols are required. [...]
 4. Put one space after the closing parenthesis ")" and the closing squiggly brace "}"`

-## WS.11: Avoid placing a space between a function name and its opening parameters [1]
+## WS.11: Prefer to be consistent in placing a space between a function name and its opening parenthesis [1,2]

 ```
 x <- c(1,2)  # Good [1] Bad [2]